-The key to rural economic development is to figure out which businesses can be supported by your population and labor force, and which components of the historic farming, logging, or mining economic base are still viable.
+The key to rural economic development is to figure out which businesses can be supported by your population and labor force, and which components of the historic farming, logging, mining, or tourism economic base are still viable.

-Then just like all local economies, rural economies have to take responsibility for themselves, promote creative new businesses that can sell to customers from outside the community, and diversify to reduce risk from too much concentration in one particular product.
+Then just like all local economies, rural economies have to take responsibility for themselves, promote creative new businesses that can sell to customers from outside the community, and diversify to reduce risk from too much concentration in one particular product or service.

 The era of a truly global economy makes everything much less predictable, and your communities have to be ready for macro economic trends over which they have no control.